dakom/html5-boilerplate/README.md

 _Does not clean or build anything since it's just for a check_

+## Sync to cdn (if using google cloud as the origin)

+`npm run cdn:sync`

+_Relies on things being configured correctly and gsutil already existing on the system_

+_Runs in rsync mode without deletion, feel free to edit `_npm-utils/cdn-sync.js` if you'd prefer some other settings_

 ----
 More helpers are available in package.json, and there are generally subcommands prefixed with `_` which can be run separately for more granular control